Chinese Pepper Steak

 Total Time 30 minutes

-Chinese Pepper Steak is a classic Chinese restaurant favorite made at home with less fat and all the delicious salty, peppery flavors in under 30 minutes.
+Chinese Pepper Steak is a restaurant classic made at home with less fat and all the delicious salty, peppery flavors in under 30 minutes.

-This pepper steak is the classic restaurant version to the super popular Panda Express Black Pepper Chicken you all love on the blog.
+This pepper steak is the classic beef version to the super popular Panda Express Black Pepper Chicken you all love on the blog.

-Chinese Pepper Steak was never a recipe we wanted to order when we’d go out to eat, but after getting hooked on the Black Pepper Chicken from Panda, we were more open to experimenting.
+Chinese Pepper Steak was never a recipe I wanted to order when going out to eat, but after getting hooked on the Black Pepper Chicken from Panda, I was more open to experimenting.

-Chinese Pepper Steak is a classic Chinese restaurant favorite made at home with a fraction of the fat and all the delicious salty, peppery and savory flavors in less than 30 minutes.
+Chinese Pepper Steak is a restaurant classic made at home with less fat and all the delicious salty, peppery flavors in under 30 minutes.

 Yield 4 Servings